 1.1 Make sure you read all of this information and look at what action is open to you.

 We recommend that you read this information carefully, so that you know the purposes for which ADD uses your data.
 This data protection statement also contains more information about your privacy rights and how you can exercise them.

-ADD may make changes to this data protection statement.
-The most recent version is always available at https://www.add.be/privacy., ADD will inform you of all substantive changes to the terms via its website, ADD Connect or other communication channels.
+ADD may make amendments to this data protection statement.
+The most recent version is always available at https://www.add.be/privacy.
+In the case of important substantive changes, ADD will inform you via its website or other communication channels.